 The main ingredient is vinegar.
 Distilled vinegar is an excellent disinfectant, you can simply use just that.
 You can also add a few drops of lemon, cinnamon or lavender essential oil along with a few drops of tea tree oil.
 These oils will give the solution a great fragrance and provide extra disinfectant power.

-Homemade disinfectant spray does lose its strength over time, therefore, it is best to make it in small batches.
+The homemade disinfectant spray does lose its strength over time, therefore, it is best to make it in small batches.
 When stored at room temperature for 24 hours a solution composed of vinegar, club soda, tea tree oil lost half of its disinfectant capability.
 Adding in a bit of isopropyl alcohol is a good idea for when cleaning surfaces that have come in contact with meat, or area of the home that get require extra cleaning (Goodyear, N., et al., 2015).

 Vinegar and Essential Oil Deoderizer Cubes

 Vinegar is an excellent deodorizer, making it perfect for getting rid of bad smells in the kitchen.
 The kitchen sink can become a smell place.
-Leftover food particles, cooking oils etc, can leave it smelling unpleasant.
-Vinegar is great for disinfecting the drain and removing the bad odour.
+Leftover food particles, cooking oils, etc, can leave it smelling unpleasant.
+Vinegar is great for disinfecting the drain and removing the bad odor.
 A simple way to do this is to fill an ice cube tray with white vinegar if you would like to add a few drops of lemon, cinnamon or lavender essential oil add it in.
 Freeze it, keep it in a container in the freezer and use it at the end of the night to deodorize the sink.

 Baking Soda and Lemon Juice

 The magical combination that breaks down tough stuck-on grease.
 The acetic acid present in vinegar and lemon juice reacts when it comes in contact with sodium bicarbonate, resulting in the formation of sodium acetate.
-This chemical reaction is great for removing stuck-on food and grease found on stovetops, in sinks and within the microwave.
+This chemical reaction is great for removing stuck-on food and grease found on stovetops, in sinks, and within the microwave.

 Personally find it best when cleaning out and deodorizing the kitchen sink and toilet.
 The lemon juice can be interchangeably used with vinegar which works as effectively and is more cost-effective.